How to Promote your Book?

 This approach can work miracles for a struggling writer – no matter what their level of experience.
 Whether you’re just starting or have already published several novels, Angie’s Diary can help you get a fresh perspective on your writing.
 If you’re ready to gain a new appreciation for the writing process and network with your fellow writers, then give our magazine a shot.
 You won’t regret it.

 Don’t expect your fellow authors to overwhelm you with comments on your first post – of course, it does happen, even regularly – but instead, start giving feedback on the work other writers have posted, as they will almost certainly reciprocate.
 That’s the beauty of this magazine.

 I Don’t Know How to Give Feedback

-As a matter of fact, by reading work from other writers, you can help develop a sense for what works and what doesn’t.
-Developing that sense will help you in your own writing to improve your skills along the way.
+As a matter of fact, by reading work from other writers, you can help develop a sense of what works and what doesn’t.
+Developing that sense will help you in your writing and improve your skills along the way.

 - Post an excerpt or a chapter of the book you want to promote

 - Ask for an author interview

 - Have a reader post a book review

 - Mail us with the Amazon details of the book to be promoted